 10. Don’t Be Too Hard on Yourself

-Things happen and people mess up.
-We all have hard days and just want some chips or ice cream.
-But it’s important to not be so hard on yourself.
+Last but not least, things happen, and people mess up.
+We all have hard days and just want some potato chips or ice cream.
+But it’s important not to be so hard on yourself.
 One snack or one meal isn’t going to ruin everything.
 Just get back on the horse for your next meal.
 Don’t throw in the towel and say you’ll start again next week.
 Just do your best and jump back in as soon as possible.
 Think about your “why” and remember you can do this.

 Eating Healthy takes a little bit of work, and many people have to work hard at it.
 However, once you commit to the lifestyle, it can make a huge difference in your health and well-being.